West: The Dividing Line

-Take Highway 491 south out of Cortez, then head west on 160 for a slight detour to Four Corners.
+Point your road trip vehicle down Highway 491 south out of Cortez, then head west on 160 for a slight detour to Four Corners.
 Make like a tourist, and snap a quick selfie at the exact point where Arizona, Colorado, New Mexico, and Utah come together.
 After posting the pic on Instagram, haul ass east toward Farmington and the legendary San Juan River.

 Construction started on Navajo Dam in 1957, and the next year Abe Cortez opened up a motel and café.
 Abe’s Motel and Fly Shop is now an area institution on the San Juan River, where local guides and flyfishermen gather to share info and tell tales about the river’s world-class trout fishing.
 Most of the rooms are equipped with a kitchenette, but don’t miss the café’s Mary Jane breakfast burrito smothered in homemade red chili.